searchspring/competencies/competencies/browser-apis.md

 See a [full list of browser APIs](https://developer.mozilla.org/en-US/docs/Web/API).

 ## How do you improve it?

+Ensure your target browsers support the APIs by checking for support on https://caniuse.com/ - use polyfills when necessary.

 Experiment with some of the more interesting APIs and build something awesome.